Combinatorial degree version of a generalized $\mathbb{Z}_p$-Tucker's lemma with a combinatorial proof: Combinatorial degree versions of generalized - Tucker's lemma

-\begin{lemma} Let $\s$ be a combinatorial $d$-sphere and $\V$ be a gradient vector field on $\s$ having exactly two critical simplices, one $d$-dimensional and one $0$-dimensional.
+\begin{lemma} Let $\s$ be a combinatorial $d$-sphere and $\V$ be a gradient vector field on $\s$ having exactly two critical simplices, one of dimension $0$ and one of dimension $d$.
 Let $v$ be the critical $0$-simplex.
-Then, for every vertex $w\in S_0(\s)$, there exists a unique co-$\V$-trajectory $Q$ from $v$ to $w$, and moreover, $w(Q)=1$. \end{lemma} \begin{proof} If $w=v$, the the trivial trajectory $Q:v$ is the uique co-$\V$-trajectory from $v$ to $w$.
+Then, for every vertex $u\in S_0(\s)$, there exists a unique co-$\V$-trajectory $Q$ from $v$ to $u$.
+Moreover, $w(Q)=1$. \end{lemma} \begin{proof} If $u=v$, the the trivial trajectory $Q:v$ is the unique co-$\V$-trajectory from $v$ to $u$.
 Moreover, we have $w(Q)=1$.
-If $w\neq v$, let us consider the sequence
+If $u\neq v$, let us consider the sequence

-Now, if $v_1=v$, the following is a co-$\V$-trajectory from $v$ to $w$.
+Now, if $v_1=v$, the following is a co-$\V$-trajectory from $v$ to $u$.